-Staff members are knowledgeable about genealogical techniques and northwestern North Carolina families.
-Student employees, who work exclusively week nights and weekends, are also trained in basic genealogical principles.
-Staff cannot conduct research for out-of-town researchers; however, a list of individuals willing to conduct research for a charge.
+Staff members have some knowledge about genealogical techniques and about northwestern North Carolina family history research materials.
+Student employees, who work week nights and weekends, also have some training in basic genealogical principles.
+Staff cannot conduct research for out-of-town researchers.
+However, a list of individuals who are willing to conduct research for a charge is available from the Special Collections Desk.
 Photocopies cost ten cents.
 Microfilm printers can print on paper or save to a CDR or flash drive.
 Most genealogical materials do not circulate.

 Sometimes beginning genealogists are overwhelmed by names and dates and do not know where to begin.
 Below are links to a list of questions composed by a genealogist to help guide researchers and a brief bibliography of genealogy manuals.

 A list of questions to consider when examining public records.

 For the best results from the Online Catalog, use the Advanced Search.
 Type the county and state in the open fields at the top.
 Choose "ASU App Coll" for location.
 You may further restrict your selections by material type (book, video, microfilm) and date; however, that is often unnecessary.

 A List of Resources for Genealogical Research: This webpage lists commonly used resources for genealogical research.

 Genealogy Manuals: A link to the Western North Carolina Library Network's holdings of genealogical handbooks and manuals.